 Bike Europe, a publication claimed to be the “leading trade journal for the bicycle, e-bike market” recently published a courageous story on the dangers of Lithium-Ion batteries used in the majority of electric bikes (e-bikes).
 The publication had a fire safety engineer and battery safety professional examine the aftermath of a fire ignited by an unattended charging battery in a bicycle shop (click here to watch the ignition and blast-off).
 His observations are frightening.

 The expert is quoted as saying that Lithium-Ion batteries are, “rather unreliable, rather explosive.
 You are never sure if or when they will explode.
 And when they do, you have a big problem.”
 While the expert has an obvious conflict of interest (he owns a consulting business called Fire Safety Engineering Support), he supports his statements with references to numerous e-bike shop fires.
-Well documented fires have plagued e-bike shops in America as well, including incidents in Solana Beach, California (click here to see the video), Seattle, Washington, Arlington, Virginia, and Crazy Lenny’s E-Bikes in Madison, Wisconsin.
+Well documented fires have plagued e-bike shops in America as well, including incidents in Solana Beach, California (click here to see the video), Seattle, Washington, Arlington, Virginia, Crown Heights, New York and Crazy Lenny’s E-Bikes in Madison, Wisconsin.

 Put it in a box

 This safety consultant made recommendations for bike shops that apply to any e-bike owner.
 He suggests the use of a battery storage container with a certified lithium extinguishing system or a storage room equipped with an integrated automatic extinguishing system that would include a heat/smoke detector.
 Problem is, his recommended products are designed (and priced) for industrial use.

 Luna, a company that converts bicycles to electric-motorized bicycles and offers conversion kits (for do-it-yourselfers), offers a recommissioned ammunition box for $34.00 that they call the Luna Charge Safe Box.
 The company says.
 “You cannot be too safe when it comes to lithium batteries.
 Wherever there is energy density there is the possibility of fire.”
 The company claims the Safe Box will “contain a lithium fire.”
 My only reservation is that there is no mention on the Luna website of third-party testing.